Safeguarding and promoting the welfare of children is everyone's responsibility and at Cledford Primary School we take safeguarding very seriously.

-In addition, all staff are provided with Part One of the statutory guidance 'Keeping Children Safe in Education;, DfE (2015, updated 2016) and are required to sign to indicate that they have read and understood it.
-The Designated Safeguarding Lead (Miss N Hough) and Deputy Safeguarding Lead (Mrs S Frater) are able to support all staff in understanding their responsiblities and implementing it in their practice.
+In addition, all staff are provided with Part One of the statutory guidance 'Keeping Children Safe in Education' (DfE 2021) and are required to sign to indicate that they have read and understood it.
+The Designated Safeguarding Lead (Mrs S Frater), Deputy Safeguarding Lead (Mr C Adlington) and our school Family Support Manager (Miss K Bennion) are able to support all staff in understanding their responsiblities and implementing it in their practice.

-At Cledford Primary School we work very closely with Cheshire East Local Safeguarding Children Board (LSCB) along with other local agencies to co-operate in safeguarding and promoting the welfare of children.
+At Cledford Primary School we work very closely with Cheshire East Safeguarding Children's Partnership (CESCP) along with other local agencies to co-operate in safeguarding and promoting the welfare of children.
 The Federation Governing Board also play a vital roles in ensuring safeguarding remains a priority in school at all times.

 If you need to contact someone out of hours and you believe that it is an emergency that cannot wait, please contact the Emergency Duty Team on 0300 123 5022.

 Please visit the School Policies page for more information and documentation